Updated to reflect current data: June 15, 2022

 3. What are the tax implications of NFTs?

-Generally speaking, NFTs are taxed and treated as property, just like all other cryptocurrencies.
+Generally speaking, accounting for NFTs is similar to other cryptocurrencies.
+They're simply taxed and treated as property.
 Where the differentiation comes into play is whether or not a taxpayer is an NFT creator, or is simply buying and selling NFTs.
 Creators are taxed at the point in time that the NFT is sold, with any income being recognized as ordinary income.
 Buyers and sellers of NFTs are taxed similarly to how other cryptocurrencies are taxed, with long term capital gains rates, or short term (ordinary income) rates coming into play.

 4. How do you value NFTs?